 During Blue Abyss, we will develop our creative skills, using a variety of materials and producing a wide range of artwork.
 We will also be looking at the equipment used when deep sea diving, as well as the sea creatures that we might find in the world’s oceans.

 ‘We are meterologists’ is our computing focus, where children will use data from the internet to make graphs on excel and use PowerPoint to present information about the weather.

 In PE we will be focusing on athletics.
 This will involve developing a range of skills, including running and throwing techniques, including javelin.

 ‘Changing me’ will look at a range of ways we change and develop as we grow-up, including looking at how to cope with unexpected changes that may happen.

 R.E. – Buddhism

 This term, we will continue to find out about one of the world’s main religions, Buddhism.
 This term, we will be looking in more detail at the founder of the religion, and examining some of the key beliefs that Buddhists share.

 Year 4 Summer Term 1

-Relationships is our PSHE focus this term.
-We will look at how to make friends; solving problems between friends; how to help ourselves and others when we feel upset or hurt and understand and show what makes a good friendship.
+Relationships is our PSHE topic this term.
+We will look at how to make friends, solving problems between friends, how to help ourselves and others when we feel upset or hurt.
+We will finish by understanding and showing what makes a good friendship.